bphenriques-interview-challenges/employee-shift-api-challenge/README.md

 ---

-The application explores the [Hexagonal](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) architecture leveraging Spring-Boot's dependency injection.
+The application explores the [Hexagonal](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) architecture leveraging Spring-Boot's dependency injection and [Spring Data](https://docs.spring.io/spring-data/jdbc/docs/current/reference/html/).

-The application makes available a docker image that can be used to deploy on, for example, [Kubernetes](k8s/README.md).
+The is a `Dockerfile` available that can be used to build a docker image deployable on, for example, [Kubernetes](k8s/README.md).

-You may find some notes on production readiness [here](docs/production-checklist.md).
+You may find some notes on production readiness under [docs/production-checklist.md](docs/production-checklist.md).

 # Development